Mohita111/API/List-Operating-Systems.md

 # List Operating Systems

-This request lists operating systems in the region.
+This request lists operating systems in all the regions.

 ## **GET /operating_systems**